unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 2 (450 XP)

 **_Antitek Susceptibility_**.
-The rug is incapacitated while in the area of an _antitek field._ If targeted by _dispel magic_, the rug must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.
+The rug is incapacitated while in the area of an _antitek field._ If targeted by _dispel tek_, the rug must succeed on a Constitution saving throw against the caster’s tek skill save DC or fall unconscious for 1 minute.

 **_Damage Transfer_**.
 While it is grappling a creature, the rug takes only half the damage dealt to it, and the creature grappled by the rug takes the other half.